FelixOnline/v2/content/articles/2016-1-15-imperial-professor-to-edit-robotics-journal.md

 As well as this, Professor Yang was in the The Times’ Eureka ‘Top 100’ scientists in 2010, he’s a Royal Academy of Engineering Fellow and has previously won the Royal Society Research Merit Award.

-The Professor told Imperial, “The time is right for robotics to be covered by a top\-tier journal from Science”.
+The Professor told Imperial, “The time is right for robotics to be covered by a top-tier journal from Science”.

 “In my role as Editor of Science Robotics I look forward to working with the editorial board and receiving submissions from the global robotics community in all its diversity, and playing a part in sharing the most promising breakthroughs in the field.”